 A New Film by Victoria Bugbee

-Our Indiegogo Campaign raised much needed capital for production and is now over.
+Our Indiegogo Campaign raised much needed capital for production.
 Our cast and crew were fantastic.
 Thanks everyone for your generous support.
 If you missed the video of the cast and B-Roll you can watch the video here.
-Look out for another fundraiser to finish the film.
+We are so close to finishing the film so look for another fundraiser for sound design and color correction.

 Logline: ELSA, 18, is a high school senior when she is sent to live with her strange out of state step-relatives, MARCIA GARTH and her 20 something sons, TAB and EMERY.
 Tab is a gifted pianist and Emery restores antiques to bring in money for the family.
 Both suffer from Stockholm Syndrome since they are forbidden to leave the house.
 Both Emery and Tab fall madly in love with Elsa vying for her attention.
 This shatters Marcia’s control of her “boys.”
 Who will leave and run away with their bohemian cousin?
 Stay tuned and find out.

-Cherie Fortis (Saturday Night Live) is Producer of the independent feature.
-The indie stars Sarah Moliski as Elsa, Caroline Winterson as Marcia Garth, James Nester (Heroes of Dirt – The BMX Movie) as Tab Garth, Avery Ryder Turner as Emery Garth, Tess Warren as Becky, Matthew Brueckner as Roy, Lynne Goldberg as Ms. Heller, Dave Shaeffler as The Baker, Peter Bugbee as The Chauffeur, Paola Tawa as Mrs. Thurmond, Nick Tarricone, Deanna Gondek and Lyhia Tawa, Paolo Tawa and Oden Tawa Diaz as recital guests.
+Cherie Fortis (Saturday Night Live) Produced the film with Bugbee.
+Ilya Shnitser was Director of Photography.
+The indie stars Sarah Moliski as Elsa, Caroline Winterson as Marcia Garth, James Nester (Heroes of Dirt – The BMX Movie) as Tab Garth, Avery Ryder Turner as Emery Garth, Tess Warren as Becky, Matthew Brueckner as Roy, Lynne Goldberg as Ms. Heller, Dave Shaeffler as The Baker, Peter H Bugbee as The Chauffeur, Paola Tawa as Mrs. Thurmond, Nick Tarricone, Deanna Gondek and Lyhia Tawa, Paolo Tawa and Oden Tawa Diaz as recital guests.

 Casting The Film